goerz/zip_files/README.rst

       -h, --help                      Show this message and exit.
       --version                       Show the version and exit.
       --debug                         Activate debug logging.
-      -f, --root-folder TEXT          Folder name to use as the top level folder inside the zip file (replacing FOLDER).
+      -f, --root-folder ROOT_FOLDER   Folder name to use as the top level folder inside the zip file (replacing FOLDER).
       -c, --compression [stored|deflated|bzip2|lzma]
                                       Zip compression method.
 The following